OSINT-TECHNOLOGIES/dpulse/README.md

 # How to install and run DPULSE

 > **Attention every DPULSE user!
-You DON'T NEED TO INSTALL WKHTMLTOPDF ANYWHERE if you cloned repository with last updates from June 18, 2024!
-Also don't forget to install new requirements!
-When v1.0.3 will be released, we strongly recommend you to update!**
+You DON'T NEED TO INSTALL WKHTMLTOPDF ANYWHERE if you downloaded last v1.0.3 update!
+We strongly recommend you to update and install new requirements!**

 ## _Recommended ways_